 - be a current undergraduate partway through your studies (not in your final year)

 - have the right to work in the UK.

 You can’t apply if you’ve already completed a Wellcome internship.

-Applications for the 2017 programme are now closed.
+Applications for this year’s summer internship programme have now closed.

 If you applied, we will let you know if your application was successful or not.

 Interviews will take place between 25 March and 5 April 2019.